Square Payroll Review: Is It the Right Payroll Software for Your Business?

 Whether you employ hourly workers, monthly paid staff, or contractors, finding a payroll service to manage wage payments is critical for small businesses.
 With Square Payroll, you can pay employees and contractors through direct deposits, manual paychecks, and the Square Cash App (note that this option is limited only to employees).
 It also helps you accurately calculate the prorated salaries of both new hires and resigning staff, especially if they’re joining or leaving outside of your company’s pay periods.

-In our evaluation of its payroll features, this provider earned nearly perfect marks (4.75 out of 5) given its solid pay processing tools.
-In addition to unlimited pay runs, Square Payroll can handle multi-state payroll, custom pay schedules, paid time off (PTO) tracking, and multiple pay rates.
+In our evaluation of its payroll features, this provider earned nearly perfect marks (4.5 out of 5) given its solid pay processing tools.
+In addition to unlimited pay runs, Square Payroll can handle multi-state payroll, custom pay schedules, PTO tracking, and multiple pay rates.
 If you’re a Square POS user, its employee tip and commission data are automatically imported into Square Payroll for easy pay processing.

 Square Payroll can process payroll once per week, every two weeks, once per month, or twice per month.
 (Source: Square Payroll)